+Denotational preferences connote a particular concept or configuration of concepts and have the form: (indirectness peripheral-concept), where indirectness takes one of the values suggest, imply, denote.
 An example is: (imply (C / assessment :MOD (OR ignorant uninformed))).
 The peripheral concepts are expressed in the ISI interlingua.
-And attitudinal preferences, which are the ones that are of special interest here, express a favorable, neutral, or pejorative attitude and have the form: (stance entity), where stance takes one of the values favor, neutral, disfavor.
+Attitudinal preferences, which are the ones that are of special interest here, express a favorable, neutral, or pejorative attitude and have the form: (stance entity), where stance takes one of the values favor, neutral, disfavor.
 An example is: (disfavor :agent).